 Masakatsu Miyajima, professor of construction engineering at Kanazawa University, says, "Water purification plants are prone to flooding because they are situated near rivers, and need countermeasures.
 However, as the finances of waterworks operators are worsening due to the aging of society and depopulation, the national government needs to expand budgets for such programs.
 Residents should also stockpile water and local bodies should make arrangements for cooperation between themselves over water supplies in emergency cases," he said.

-(Japanese original by Haruna Okuyama and Mei Nanmo, City News Department)
+(Japanese original by Haruna Okuyama and Mei Nammo, City News Department)